DevManu-de/insultr/README.md

 # insultr

-Who doesnt want to have a command that insults you when it fails. insultr is the solution to that problem.
+Did you ever think that it would be great if your computer insulted you when you execute a command and it fails.

+This is the solution!

 ## Usage